 To communicate a message with the telegraph, somewhere in the midst of his research, Morse realized he needed to develop a way to translate its electric signals into a language.

-The telegraph sent one continual electric signal when the key was pressed and the electrical circuit was complete between the sender and receiver.
+The telegraph sent one continual electric signal when the key was pressed, and the electrical circuit was complete between the sender and receiver.

 All Samuel Morse could initially do with it was open and close the signal.
 All he really had to work with was sending this signal at different lengths of time.

 This is where the idea of dots and dashes came into play.
-He eventually called quick short signals a "dot", and the longer signals a "dash."
+He eventually called quick short signals a "dot" and the longer signals a "dash."

 He started developing a code by taking numbers and giving each of them a dot and dash combination.
 As his code progressed and he ran into a few snags, Alfred Vail was able to help him expand the code to work with all the letters of the Latin alphabet as well as some punctuation.

-The idea of the telegraph may have slightly overshadowed the creation of Morse code, but without either, the project would have not worked.
+The idea of the telegraph may have slightly overshadowed the creation of Morse code, but without either, the project would not have worked.